kaifaust/autocode/README.md

 I built this to help me generate code for my projects faster, and the user experience of IDEs like Cursor don't cut it for me.

+## Warning

+This is designed for projects using version control.
+It will make changes to your files without warning or confirmation.

 ## Instructions

 1. Add autocode.py to your project root directory.